BioinformaticsCSU/HGIMC/README.md

 # HGIMC
 Inspired by the low-rank completion of BNNR and the guilt-by-association principle of HGBI, we propose a heterogeneous graph inference with matrix completion (HGIMC) method to predict potential indications for drugs.
+The novelty of HGIMC method is improving the HGBI algorithm from two perspectives.
+The one is enriching the sparse heterogeneous association network by the bounded matrix completion (BMC).
+The BMC can add some strong drug-disease associations without any prior similarity, which can provide more reliable paths for the graph inference.
+The other one is enhancing similarity measures by the Gaussian radial basis function (GRB).
+The GRB can compute a comprehensive measure based on the row/column vectors of similarity matrix for the graph inference.
+It plays an important role in identifying potential associations for new nodes.

 # Requirements
 * Matlab >= 2014

 # Dataset Description
 * Wrname: the DrugBank IDs of drugs;
 * Wdname: the OMIM IDs of diseases;
 * drug_ChemS: chemical structure similarity matrix;

 * drug_AtcS: drug's ATC code similarity matrix;